 Jeffrey Hammond, Vice President, Principal Analyst at Forrester predicts for software delivery: “Accelerated adoption of low-code no-code platforms will change how teams organize.
 During the pandemic, many organizations embraced low-code no-code platforms to build and deploy new apps fast.
 These experiences will drive most development shops to adopt these tools and more.
 Expect to see new hybrid teams emerge, with business users and professional developers building apps together with low-code no-code tools built on cloud-native platforms.”

 We have spoken enough about how LCNC has come to be and why it’s here to stay but here are some tangible benefits and examples as an argument for LCNC in a business that is involved in application development, digitization in general and otherwise.

-Quixy is a great place to start if you are looking to start implementing LCNC into your every day and building new applications without any code.
+Quixy is a great place to start if you want to implement LCNC into your every day and build new applications without any code.
 Our advanced no-code application allows development across devices and platforms to finally create perfect applications.
-We operate on servers or on the cloud, an important feature in today’s work from home environment, and even integrate the applications created via our platforms so that they can be used as the basis for more.
-From data arrangement to application testing and execution we have it all.
+We operate on servers or on the cloud, an important feature in today’s work-from-home environment, and even integrate the applications created via our platforms so that they can be used as the basis for more.
+From data arrangement to application testing and execution, we have it all.

 Ready to transform your business?
 Get started now and experience the power of automation and app creation, all without the need for coding skills.

 Think of low-code as a toolbox for building software with less manual coding.
 An example could be creating a mobile app by dragging and dropping visual components instead of writing code from scratch.

 Low-code and no-code are about simplifying software development.
 Low-code involves minimal coding, while no-code lets you build apps entirely without code.
 Both make app creation more accessible to non-developers.

 It’s a cloud-based environment where you can use low-code tools to create applications.
 These platforms streamline development, making it easier to build, deploy, and manage apps in the cloud.